ordinals/ord/docs/src/guides/collecting/sparrow-wallet.md

 #### Sending your inscription
 To send an inscription navigate to the `UTXOs` tab, and find the UTXO which you previously validated contains your inscription.

-If you previously froze the UXTO you will need to right-click on it and unfreeze it
+If you previously froze the UXTO you will need to right-click on it and unfreeze it.

 Select the UTXO you want to send, and ensure that is the _only_ UTXO is selected.
 You should see `UTXOs 1/1` in the interface.
 Once you are sure this is the case you can hit `Send Selected`.